grebleem/fpprojections-feedback/README.md

 ---

 This repository is the public feedback board for **FP Projections**.
-Use [Discussions](https://github.com/grebleem/fpprojections-feedback/discussions) to report bugs, suggest features, or share general feedback.
+Use [Discussions](https://github.com/grebleem/fpprojections-feedback/discussions) to share feedback, report bugs, and suggest features.
+Actionable items get tracked as [Issues](https://github.com/grebleem/fpprojections-feedback/issues).

 ## How to Submit Feedback